Connecting Innovations in Data Science, Survey Research, and the Social Sciences

 Following very successful conferences in Barcelona, Spain, in 2018 and a virtual conference in 2020 BigSurv presents an opportunity for computer and data scientists with an interest in social science and data collection and for social scientists, survey methodologists, statisticians and others with an interest in computer and data science to meet, interact, exchange ideas, collaborate, and learn from each other.

-BigSurv aims to explore statistical frontiers at the intersection of big data and survey science.
+BigSurv aims to connect innovations in data science, survey research, and the social sciences.
 The goal of the series of conferences is to improve the production of statistics on topics with a broader relevance and impact for society.
 The series combines different perspectives stemming from computer science and social sciences:

 - From expertly designed data carefully measuring human behaviors, attitudes, and opinions to organic, electronic data capturing massive quantities of observations about our everyday lives in real-time.